pytorch/torchtune/docs/source/examples/first_finetune_tutorial.rst

   tune --nnodes 1 --nproc_per_node 2 full_finetune.py --config custom_config.yaml

-You should see some immediate output and see the loss going down, indicating your model is training!
+You should see some immediate output and see the loss going down, indicating your model is training succesfully.

 .. code-block:: text